Fluctuation-dissipation relation for a Bose-Einstein condensate of photons

 To determine the reactive response function of the condensate, see the right-hand side of eq.~\eqref{eq:3}, requires the derivative $(d\langle n\rangle / d\Delta)_{X,T}$ to be evaluated at constant temperature $T$ and excitation number $X=n+M_\mathrm{e}$.
 The molecular part $M_\mathrm{e}$ is not directly accessible in our experiments, we must therefore determine $X$ indirectly from the precisely measured $\langle n\rangle$ and $\Delta$.
 We reconstruct $X$ by fitting $\langle n\rangle$, recorded at different pump powers and dye-cavity detunings, with theory $\sum_n {n\mathcal{P}_{n}}$ based on eq.~\eqref{eq:1}; here we use only $X$ as a fit parameter, while the molecule number $M$ and $\Delta$ are fixed.
-Each measurement thus yields four-fold information $\{g^{(2)}(0),\langle n\rangle,\Delta,X\}$, from which only the data closest to the target value $X=1.535\cdot 10^6$ are retained for further analysis.
-Note that we have also examined other target values of $X$, but find better statistics at the selected one (see also Fig.~\ref{fig:4}(b), inset).
+Each measurement thus yields four-fold information $\{g^{(2)}(0),\langle n\rangle,\Delta,X\}$, from which only the data closest to the target value $X\approx 1.538\cdot 10^6$ are retained for further analysis.
+Note that we have also examined other target values of $X$, but find better statistics at the selected one (see the top panel in Fig.~\ref{fig:4}(b)).
 Figure~\ref{fig:3}(a) shows the obtained first and second moment of the photon number as a function of the detuning for the corresponding, fixed excitation number.
-For large detunings $|\Delta|$, strongly occupied condensates with suppressed fluctuations indicate the canonical statistical regime.
-In the opposite limit of smaller $|\Delta|$, a large fraction of $X$ consists of dye electronic excitations, forming the particle reservoir; here the reduced condensate occupancy with significant fluctuations signals the onset of grand canonical statistics.
-Figure~\ref{fig:3}(b) shows the behavior of the (relative) effective reservoir size $M_\mathrm{eff}/\langle n\rangle^2$, which takes values below to well above unity as $\Delta$ is increased.
-The inset of Fig.~\ref{fig:3}(b) gives the photon chemical potential $\mu = \kB T \ln\left[ (X-\langle n\rangle)/(M-X+\langle n\rangle)\right]-\hbar\Delta$, which directly depends on $X$ via the ratio between excited and ground state molecules~\cite{Klaers:2012,Schmitt:2018}.
-At large negative detunings, $\mu\simeq 0$, as expected from Bose-Einstein statistics.
-Notably, in the opposite, grand canonical limit, the chemical potential becomes finite; nevertheless, $|\mu|< \hbar\Omega$ indicates that despite fluctuations the system remains condensed.
+For large negative detunings, strongly occupied condensates with suppressed fluctuations indicate the canonical statistical regime.
+In the opposite limit of detunings closer to resonance, a large fraction of $X$ consists of dye electronic excitations, forming the particle reservoir; here the reduced condensate occupancy with significant fluctuations signals the onset of grand canonical statistics.
+The interesting range of detunings, where the fluctuations are significantly varying for constant $X$ (Fig.~\ref{fig:3}(a), inset), is spectrally narrow and covers only $0.004 \kB T/\hbar$ ($\approx \SI{25}{\giga\hertz}$), as well understood from the large number of excitations $X$ stored in the system.